Psypher1/NoBsTs/README.md

 - **unknown** is any but you have to cast it - a safe any
 - use `**?**` to make a parameter optional

+- adding `resolveJsonModule: true` to tsconfig will allow importing from json files